linera-io/linera-protocol/examples/amm/README.md

 # Automated Market Maker (AMM) Example Application

 This example implements an Automated Market Maker (AMM) which demonstrates DeFi capabilities of the Linera protocol.
-Pre-requisites for the AMM application is the `funglible` application, as we will be adding, removing liquidity and also perform a swap.
+Prerequisite for the AMM application is the `fungilble` application, as we will be adding, removing liquidity and also perform a swap.

 # How it works

-It supports the following operations
+It supports the following operations.

 - Swap: For a given input token and an input amount, it swaps that token amount for an amount of the other token calculated based on the current AMM ratio.
-Note: The `Swap` operations are needed to performed from a remote chain
+Note: The `Swap` operations need to be performed from a remote chain

 - Add Liquidity: This operation allows adding liquidity to the AMM.
 Given a maximum `token0` and `token1` amount that you're willing to add, it adds liquidity such that you'll be